indranilroy99/Bank-of-Pluto/README.md

 ## 📚 Educational Objectives

-After completing this lab, students should understand:
+After completing this lab, you will be able to understand:

 1. **Buffer Overflow Concepts**:
    - Difference between stack and heap overflows